pdefusco/CDEResource2ADLS/README.md

 The following requirements are needed to run through the tutorial:

 * CDP Public Cloud: A CDE Virtual Cluster associated with an Azure CDP Instance.
-* Virtual Clusters of Spark 2 or Spark 3 version are ok.
+* Spark 2 or Spark 3 CDE Virtual Clusters  ok.
-* Azure: The Storage Account Name and the Storage Account Key associated with the ADLS target destination for the file transfer
+* Azure: The Storage Account Name and the Storage Account Key associated with the ADLS target destination for the file transfer.
-* Basic familiarity with Python (no code changes are required)
+* Basic familiarity with Python (no code changes required).

 ## Instructions